- Must visit

 Discover the best of Bucharest — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Bucharest trip today.

-Cabbage rolls stuffed with minced pork and rice, slowly cooked and often served with polenta and sour cream.
-A defining Romanian comfort dish found across Bucharest.
+Cabbage rolls stuffed with minced meat and rice, usually slow-cooked and served with sour cream.
+A festive Romanian classic.

 Find answers to the most common questions about traveling from Berlin to Bucharest by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Bucharest, this guide helps you travel smarter and with confidence.